 - At least one intensity ratio

-- Methodology used to calculate the required information
+- The methodology used to calculate the required information

 You must comply with SECR if you are: